 To encourage you to book with confidence during these times, the rail industry has introduced some Advance ticket easements.
 This means if your plans change, you can request a fee-free exchange for travel dates between 21st June and 31st December 2021.
 You can make multiple changes all fee-free but you must change the new date/time by 18:00 the day before travel.

 Check out our fee-free changes on UK trains page for more details.

 Know exactly when and where you need to travel?
-Book in advance on our app and secure your place onboard your chosen service with an Advance ticket.
-If you need some info about these tickets, read on for our top tips!
+Book your train tickets in advance on our app and secure your place on board your chosen service with an Advance ticket.
+Read on for more information.

 Advance train tickets are fares that go on sale well before the day of travel.
 They're only available as Single tickets for A to B rail journeys and are non-refundable.
 They're also non-flexible.
 Perfect for those who like to plan their journeys well ahead of time, Advance tickets are the best way to be organised when it comes to travel.

-Booking in advance on our app saves you time at the station.
-Digital tickets offer you contactless travel, as you scan them directly from your phone, no need to touch ticket machines.
+Booking train tickets in advance on our app can help you save time at the station.
+Digital tickets offer you contactless travel as you scan them directly from your phone, so there’s no need to touch ticket machines either.

-Not all train services will let you reserve a seat, but you'll stand a better chance of getting one when booking in advance.
+Although not all train services will let you reserve a seat, you'll stand a better chance of getting one when booking in advance.

 Advance train tickets may also be available for First Class travel, meaning you can enjoy all the perks of a higher standard of train travel at a good price.

 No, Advance tickets are only sold as Single Tickets.
 However, you can buy an Advance Single train ticket for both directions, meaning you can mix and match Single tickets for the cheapest possible return journey to your chosen destination.